TalTech-HPC-Centre/taltech-hpc-docs/docs/access/ssh.md

 ## Generating SSH keys

-In Linux and macOS SSH keys can be generated in the terminal with the command:
+In Linux and macOS, SSH keys can be generated in the terminal with the command:

 ```sh
 ssh-keygen -t rsa
 ```

-In Windows SSH keys can be generated in PowerShell with the command:
+In Windows, SSH keys can be generated in PowerShell with the command:

 ```sh
 ssh-keygen.exe -t rsa